KKXT: Programs

 The station hosts and promotes local musical events including KXT Sun Sets and KXT 91.7 Present concerts.
 It brings local and national artists to its studios for KXT's Live Sessions and contributes video content from the sessions to VuHaus, a non-profit digital music video service that introduces emerging and established artists to new audiences.

 In-studio performances have featured Chrissie Hynde, Violent Femmes, Lucinda Williams, Steve Earle, Pete Yorn, Sondre Lerche, Guy Clark and Rogue Wave.
 These sessions have been archived at kxt.org.

-KXT airs World Cafe, a radio show from WXPN Philadelphia, hosted and produced by Talia Schlanger and syndicated by NPR, heard weeknights with an overnight encore.
-The station also airs eTown, American Routes and The Latin Alternative.
+KXT airs eTown, American Routes, Tiny Desk Radio, and The Latin Alternative on Sundays.
+Prior to July 2026, the station also aired World Cafe, a radio show from WXPN Philadelphia, hosted and produced by Talia Schlanger and syndicated by NPR.

-Local Dallas-Fort Worth area musician Paul Slavens hosts the award-winning Paul Slavens Show that airs Sunday nights on KXT.
-The show features a diverse and eclectic playlist created from audience suggestions.
+Local Dallas-Fort Worth area musician Paul Slavens hosts The Paul Slavens Show, which airs Sunday nights on KXT.
+The show features a playlist created from audience suggestions.

 KXT's weekly New Music Monday series (now known as What's New) introduces listeners to music on the air and online at KXT's blog.